-- Configuring SSH Manually on All Cluster Nodes SSH is used during installation to configure cluster member nodes, and SSH is used after installation by configuration assistants, Oracle Enterprise Manager, Opatch, and other features. - Configuring Kernel Parameters on HP-UX Itanium Systems These topics explain how to configure kernel parameters manually for HP-UX Itanium systems if you cannot complete them using the fixup scripts.
+- Configuring SSH Manually on All Cluster Nodes Passwordless SSH configuration is a mandatory installation requirement.
+SSH is used during installation to configure cluster member nodes, and SSH is used after installation by configuration assistants, Oracle Enterprise Manager, Opatch, and other features. - Configuring Kernel Parameters on HP-UX Itanium Systems These topics explain how to configure kernel parameters manually for HP-UX Itanium systems if you cannot complete them using the fixup scripts.